The Cabinet of Dr. Caligari: Legacy

 Film historian David Robinson claimed Wiene, despite being the director of Caligari, is often given the least amount of credit for its production.
 He believes this is in part because Wiene died in 1938, closer to the release of the film than any other major collaborators, and was therefore unable to defend his involvement in the work while others took credit.
 In fact, Robinson argues Caligari ultimately hurt Wiene's reputation because his subsequent films did not match its success, so he is often wrongly considered "a one-film director" for whom Caligari was "a lucky fluke".

+Japanese visual kei rock band Cali Gari derived their name from the film.